CalabreseLab/seekr2.0_update_manuscript/README.md

 After this transcript level randomization is done for each repeat of XIST, it is then converted to genomic coordinates using the same method mentioned above.
 In this way, a randomized control bedfile is generated for all significant chunks of each XIST repeat.

-All these are performed by the code: eclips_bedfile_rand.R
+All these are performed by the code: **eclips_bedfile_rand.R**.

 Human (s)eCLIP bam files for RBM15, HNRNPK, MATR3, PTBP1 and HNRNPM are downloaded from [ENCODE](https://www.encodeproject.org/).
 HNRNPK are seCLIP (single end) while RBM15, PTBP1, HNRNPM, MATR3 are eCLIP (paired end).
 For bedtools multicov counting, bam file for HNRNPK should be aligned to the same strand (using argument -s).
 For RBM15, PTBP1, HNRNPM, MATR3, we can take only the second in pair and align to the same strand (using argument -s).
 In this way all bam files can use the same argument for multicov and can run altogether in the same command.
 Downloaded bam files are firstly sorted, indexed.
 Replicates are then merged for each RBP.
 For RBM15, PTBP1, HNRNPM, MATR3, extract the second read in pair and sort then index.
 In this way the bam files are prepared for bedtools multicov counting.

-Codes for this part is saved as: eclips_sort_index_merge_bam.sh
+Codes for this part is saved as: **eclips_sort_index_merge_bam.sh**.

-Bedtools multicov counting is performed for all bedfiles of significant chunks for each XIST repeat and their corresponding randomized control bedfiles, using code: eclips_multicov_counts_eCLIPs_chunk.sh
+Bedtools multicov counting is performed for all bedfiles of significant chunks for each XIST repeat and their corresponding randomized control bedfiles, using code: **eclips_multicov_counts_eCLIPs_chunk.sh**.

 In the previous step if a chunk overlaps with multiple exons, it would be split into multiple entries in the bedfile according to the number of exons overlapped.
 Therefore for the output of multicov, counts for these split entries needs to be merged back to that chunk so that the significant chunk counts could be compared with its randomized control.
 Then for each repeat and each RBP, paired Wilcoxon test (or Wilcoxon signed-rank test) is performed to determine whether the counts in the significant chunk is siginificant more than the counts in their corresponding control.
 The number of counts for each significant chunk and randomized control for each RBP and each repeat are plotted as a boxplot.
-Codes fo this part is saved as: eclips_multicov_analysis_chunk.R
+Codes fo this part is saved as: **eclips_multicov_analysis_chunk.R**.